miko3k/multipartish/README.md

 ### Constructor

-Constructor accepts a single object as parameter, encapsulating the optional arguments.
+Constructor accepts a single object as the parameter, encapsulating the optional arguments.
 Only one key is currently defined:

-* `boundary`: set boundary value, use is discouraged, but it makes writing unit tests possible
+* `boundary`: sets the boundary

 Examples:
 ```javascript